Dog Not Eating? We Can Tell You Why...

 How You Can Help A Dog Not Eating

-Once you determine the root of the issue, you then can work to help Fido regain their love for food.
+Once you determine the root of the issue, you can then work to help Fido regain their love for food.

 Remedies for an Upset Stomach

 Most dogs seem to love eating just about everything, even things that aren't considered food.
-If your dog is suffering from an upset stomach due to eating something they shouldn't have or due to stress, there a few things that tend to ease any stomach discomfort and help dogs get their appetite back.
+If your dog is suffering from an upset stomach due to eating something they shouldn't have or due to stress, there are a few things that tend to ease any stomach discomfort and help dogs get their appetite back.